openjump-gis/openjump/README.md

 ## Extensions

+OJ makes use of **Extensions** and **Drivers** are based on a fairly simple **PlugIn API**.

+For an example you may have a look at the [**HelloWorldExtension**](https://github.com/openjump-gis/helloworld-extension).

-Migration of all extensions may take some time as we take advantage of the opportunity to mavenize and modernize the migrated code.
+Migration of extensions from OJ 1.x happened as documented below. advantage was taken of the opportunity to mavenize and modernize the migrated code.

 **Extensions** hosted on openjump-gis group will be named